Irelia-ja/outrage_cause_predict/README.md

   frameborder="0"
 ></iframe>

-The figure1 shows the relationship between the average power outage duration and the month.
+The Figure 1 shows the relationship between the average power outage duration and the month.
 The average power outage duration from April to August is short, and the average power outage duration in September is the longest.

 <iframe
   src="assets/fig2.html"